magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 ---
-title: Venia theme setup
+title: Venia storefront setup
 ---

-Venia is a PWA theme that runs on top of an existing Magento 2 backend.
+Venia is a PWA storefront that runs on top of an existing Magento 2 backend.
-Follow the instructions on this page to setup and install the [Venia PWA concept theme][] in your Magento 2 instance.
+Follow the instructions on this page to setup and install the [Venia PWA concept storefront][] in your Magento 2 instance.

-At the end of this tutorial, you will have a working copy of the Venia theme installed and running on top of Magento.
+At the end of this tutorial, you will have a working copy of the Venia storefront installed and running on top of Magento.
 Use this setup to explore or develop Magento PWA components and themes.

 If you experience problems with the project setup, see [Troubleshooting][] in the PWA Buildpack section.